a-b-street/docs/book/src/tech/map/geometry/README.md

 <figure>
   <a href="perp_no_traffic.png" target="_blank"><img src="perp_no_traffic.png"/></a>
   <figcaption>Note how the intersection "eats into" Boren, the
-diagonal road more than you might expect.</figcaption>
+diagonal road, more than you might expect.</figcaption>
 </figure>

 We use this division to determine where vehicles stop, and where a crosswalk